Skip to content (Press enter)

 Not applicable.

-Are IFRS Standards incorporated into law or regulations?
+Are IFRS Accounting Standards incorporated into law or regulations?

 Yes.
 See the excerpt from the Accounting Law of the Republic of Azerbaijan (2004) under ‘Commitment to Global Financial Reporting Standards’.